 On April 10, 2003, Cohu announced that its Delta Design, Inc. subsidiary ("Delta") was relocating its Littleton, Massachusetts operation to its headquarters facility in Poway, California.
-The consolidation, that will result in approximately 50 of the 65 employees being terminated, was substantially completed in March, 2004 and the remaining charges to operations for severance and other payroll costs are expected to be minimal.
-The Company recorded charges to operations in the quarter ended March 31, 2004, totaling \$188,000 for severance and one-time termination benefits.
-These charges are included in cost of sales (\$57,000), research and development (\$58,000) and selling, general and administrative expense (\$73,000).
-Cumulative charges to operations for severance and other exit costs for the period April, 2003 to March 31, 2004, were \$1,056,000.
+The consolidation, which will result in approximately 50 of the 65 employees being terminated, was substantially completed in March 2004 and the remaining charges to operations for severance and other payroll costs are expected to be minimal.
+For the three-month period ended September 30, 2004 the Company recorded charges to operations, totaling \$1,000 for severance and one-time termination benefits.
+These charges are included in cost of sales.
+For the nine-month period ended September 30, 2004, the Company recorded charges to operations totaling \$194,000 for severance and one-time termination benefits.
+These charges are included in cost of sales (\$59,000), research and development (\$61,000) and selling, general and administrative expense (\$74,000).
+In the quarter ended September 30, 2003, the Company recorded charges to operations totaling \$354,000 for severance and one-time termination benefits.
+These charges are included in cost of sales (\$142,000), research and development (\$130,000) and selling, general and administrative expense (\$82,000).
+Charges for the nine-month period ended September 30, 2003 totaled \$632,000 and are included in cost of sales (\$254,000), research and development (\$262,000) and selling, general and administrative expense (\$116,000).
+Cumulative charges to operations for severance and other exit costs for the period April 10, 2003 to September 30, 2004, were \$1,062,000.

-The following table reconciles amounts accrued and paid under the Littleton consolidation plan.
+The following table reconciles amounts accrued and paid under the consolidation plan.